vfarcic/devops26/manuscript/16-progressive-delivery.md

 ## Requirement Installation

-We can easily install Istio, Prometheus and Flagger with `jx`
+We can easily install Istio, Prometheus and Flagger with `jx`.

+NOTE: Addons are probably going to be merged into apps

 ```bash
 jx create addon istio